protontypes/open-sustainable-technology/README.md

 ### Plants and Vegetation

+> **What?** The group of predominantly photosynthetic eukaryotic living organisms.

+> **How?** These tools facilitate access and visualize plant databases; provide simulation of ecosystem processes, plant parts, and nutrient uptake; analyze vegetation phenology; and aid plant phenotyping.

 - [OpenPlantPathology](https://github.com/openplantpathology/OpenPlantPathology) - Open Plant Pathology is an initiative that supports and promotes the spread of all open, transparent and reproducible practices in the field of plant pathology.
 - [CRootBox](https://github.com/Plant-Root-Soil-Interactions-Modelling/CPlantBox) - The focus of CRootBox is the simulation of different types of root architecture, and to provide a generic interface for coupling with arbitrary soil/environmental models, e.g., in order to determine the impact of specific root architectures on function.
 - [PlantCV](https://github.com/danforthcenter/plantcv) - Plant phenotyping using computer vision.